 “The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost,” (1 Timothy 1:15, ESV).

 The Apostle Paul expressed that amazing truth in his epistle to Timothy.
 That verse encapsulates why we celebrate Christmas.
-This verse was the focus of the sermon preached at my church last Sunday.
 Just think about the phrase, “Christ Jesus came into the world to save sinners.”

 How remarkable is that?
 This verse contains two primary truths: